DinisMachado87/buildashed-main/README.md

 ### Shopping List

 The Shopping List page contains two boxes containing a series of lists of everything needed to realize the project.
-The boxes include a black margin resembling post-it notes or a paper with annotations.
+The boxes include a black margin resembling Post-it notes or paper with annotations.
 The boxes appear side by side on wider screens, preventing unnecessary scrolling, and one over the other on narrower screens to fit the available space without losing readability.

 ![Shopping List](Documentation/list.png)